cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 }
 ```

-Here we assume that a candidate is added at the current block time or migration time.
+This assumes that a candidate is added at the current block time or migration time.
 A candidate is not an existing winning player but a new one.

 </ExpansionPanel>

 ## v2 leaderboard handling

 You have created the leaderboard helper functions.
 In a separate file, add one last function to the keeper to implement the leaderboard.
-You want this function to make it possible to add a candidate winner and save the updated leaderboard:
+This function makes it possible to add a candidate winner and save the updated leaderboard:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/keeper/leaderboard_handler.go#L10-L21]
 func (k *Keeper) MustAddToLeaderboard(ctx sdk.Context, winnerInfo types.PlayerInfo) types.Leaderboard {